meract/meract/README.md

-## Routers and controllers
+## Routes and controllers
 I am very much inspired by laravel.
 So a lot of things will seem familiar to you.

-And so, here are all the examples of router syntax:
+And so, here are all the examples of route syntax:
 ```
 Route::get('/', function(Request $rq) {
 $content = View::render("main", [